johnkerl/miller/docs/src/manpage.md

                                 See also
                                 https://miller.readthedocs.io/en/latest/reference-main-flag-list/.
        --s-no-comment-strip {file name}
-                                Take command-line flags from file name, with no comment-stripping.
-For more information please see
+                                Take command-line flags from file name, like -s, but with no comment-stripping.
+For more information
+                                please see
                                 https://miller.readthedocs.io/en/latest/scripting/.
        --seed {n}               with `n` of the form `12345678` or `0xcafefeed`.
 For `put`/`filter` `urand`, `urandint`, and `urand32`.